Skip to main content

 REF 2014

-In 2014 32% of our submitted research activity achieved the highest possible REF classification of 4, defined as world-leading in terms of originality, significance and rigour.
+For our 2014 REF submission, 32% of our submitted research activity achieved the highest possible REF classification of 4, defined as world-leading in terms of originality, significance and rigour.
 87% was graded 4/3*, defined as world-leading/internationally excellent.
 Our overall grade point average (GPA) is 3.17.
 Based on these results, we are placed 12th in the research quality ranking of UK universities, excluding specialist institutions.

 REF 2014 Code of practice